Digitalized-Energy-Systems/MangoEnergyEnvironments.jl/CODE_OF_CONDUCT.md

-# Code of Conduct - EnergyAgentEnvironments.jl
+# Code of Conduct - MangoEnergyEnvironments.jl

 ## Our Pledge